nickeblewis/nicklewis.net.7/content/blog/2019/08/pulling-in-the-punters.md

 ## Calls to action (CTA)

 A "Call to Action" is an action that you want to encourage your visitors to take, such as signing up for a newsletter, registering for an account, sending you an enquiry and typically you make these _invitations_ obvious, persuasive even!
+A good place for these would be on the home page and with links in the main menu.
+That is not to say they can't also exist deeper within the site but so long as they are obvious enough.

-## SEO
+## SEO - ways of being seen

 Search Engine Optimisation is a little bit of a dark art because Google are very secretive about the algorithms they develop and with very good reason.
 An algorithm is a process that runs, basically a large software application or suite of processes that trawl through vast arrays of website data.
 The outcome being the Google Index that forms the heart of all the searches we make.
 It somehow decides where every page on the web is ranked against certain keywords.
 So if you searched for broad keywords such as _jazz_ or _football_ what results would you see?
 It is hard to second guess and a number of factors might apply, your location perhaps would rank local football clubs and jazz bands higher up the list, maybe your recent browsing habits might influence the search results too.